 The successful spread of innovation in long-term care depends on many factors, including a deep commitment to cultural transformation, strong leadership, a sound business plan, extensive staff training, and constructive engagement with regulatory agencies.
 Above all, it’s essential to develop a compelling vision that has the support of the entire organization.
 But the secret to success isn’t either a top-down or a bottom-up process, but rather a lateral process of promoting collaboration across organizations to create a new reality.
 Once you’ve reached the other side of the transformation process, you can finally see that the old way was actually much harder.

-Steve Shields, CEO/Principal of Action Pact Development, LLC with offices in Manhattan, KS, Atlanta, GA, and Milwaukee, WI.
+Steve Shields is CEO/Principal of Action Pact Development, LLC.
 Action Pact Development provides strategic planning, executive coaching, organizational transformation services, architectural design, financial modeling, and project development management services for the senior living sector.
 In the later 1990s, he pioneered the Household Model as president and chief executive officer of Meadowlark Hills Retirement Community, Manhattan, KS.
 He is coauthor of “In Pursuit of the Sunbeam,” a guidebook on transforming institutions into homes, and “The Household Model Business Case,” which documents the viability of this model in long-term care.